wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 <img src="./pics/15_SAM_Registry_Users.png" alt="SAM Registry Users">

 If we wanted more detailed information from the SAM hive's <strong>Users</strong> key, we can use <a href="https://ericzimmerman.github.io/#!index.md">Registry Explorer</a>, an open-source tool for searching through and parsing Windows registry files.
+I extracted out the SAM registry hive and loaded onto Registry Explorer just to see the difference.

 <img src="./pics/15_Registry_Explorer_SAM_Registry_Users.png" alt="Registry Explorer SAM Registry Users">